albrow/elara/README.md

+# Elara

+Elara is a a work-in-progress game which teaches you programming in a fun an interactive way :)

 ## Project structure

-- **battle-game-lib/** is the root directory for the Rust crate.
+- **elara-lib/** is the root directory for the Rust crate.
 The Rust code is responsible for most game logic, but doesn't do any rendering.

 - **web/** is the root directory for the web UI.
 This is the part of the code responsible for